G3BAB/graviton/README.md

 # Gravity Correction Calculator

-This script provides a quick and interactive way to calculate gravity corrections based on geospatial data stored in a Shapefile.
+This script provides a quick way to calculate gravity corrections based on geospatial data stored in a Shapefile.

 ## 📄 Requirements for Input Shapefile